laurenkosub/389Rfall18/week/2/writeup/README.md

 I pledge on my honor that I have not given or received any unauthorized assistance on this assignment or examination.

-Digital acknowledgement of honor pledge: *PUT YOUR NAME HERE*
+Digital acknowledgement of honor pledge: Lauren Kosub

 ## Assignment 2 writeup